mad hr representative pointing door asking candidate leave

 2. Does bullying have to involve illegal discrimination to be actionable?

-While not all bullying is illegal, if the conduct intersects with protected characteristics (such as race, sex, age, or disability) or retaliation, it may form the basis of a legal claim.
+While not all bullying is illegal, if the conduct intersects with protected characteristics such as race, sex, age, or disability, or involves retaliation, it may form the basis of a legal claim.

 3. What should I do if I am unsure whether the behavior qualifies for legal action?